NHSDigital/eps-storage-resources/README.md

 This defines the storage infrastructure for EPS.
 It uses dynamodb (in place of Riak) as the datastore for the Spine EPS interaction.

 - `scripts/` Utilities helpful to developers.
-- `packages/cdk` Contains the CDK code used to define the stacks.
 - `.devcontainer` Contains a dockerfile and vscode devcontainer definition.
 - `.github` Contains github workflows that are used for building and deploying from pull requests and releases.
 - `.vscode` Contains vscode workspace file.